RRethy/vim-illuminate/README.md

 > I am seeing by default an underline for the matched words

 Try this: `hi link illuminatedWord Visual`.
-The reason for the underline is that the highlighting is done with `cursorline` by default, which defaults to an underline.
+The reason for the underline is that the highlighting is done with `CursorLine` by default, which defaults to an underline.